warna720/SweFlix-XBMC-Plugin/README.md

 Plugin is not working anymore
 ===================
+<b>Why is it now working anymore?
+SweFlix does not offer any access to their API anymore

+Admin from SweFlix responded:
+>Since the XBMC plugin is so popular both in Sweden and abroad, we can not afford the bandwidth to support it.
+>Maybe in the future we can fix something along the lines of MEMBERS ONLY thing.

 <b>Here is what you can do to revive this plugin:
 * Explain to SweFlix crew how much you really want this plugin to work
 * Write a scraper for their website